wxjiao/Is-ChatGPT-A-Good-Translator/README.md

 ## Public Impact
 ### Citation
-Please kindly cite our paper if you find it helpful:
+Please kindly cite our report if you find it helpful:

 ```ruby
 @inproceedings{jiao2023ischatgpt,